RRZE-HPC/DisCostiC-Sim/README.md

 ====================================
  Arguments for ./discostic
 ====================================
      --version, -v          show simulator's version number and exit --help, -h             show this help message and exit

 ====================================
  Application model for config.cfg
 ====================================
      benchmark_kernel       name of the kernel used in the program kernel_mode            mode of the kernel (FILE, SRC, LBL, COMP)

 ====================================
  Cluster model for config.cfg
 ====================================
-     heteregeneous         a bool flag to enable or disable the second system (1: enabled, 0: disabled) number_of_iterations     number of iterations of the program dim_x, dim_y, dim_z     problem size; high-dimensional parameters will be disregarded for low-dimensional problems. task_per_node         number of running processes on one node --version, -v         total number of running processes
+     heteregeneous          a bool flag to enable or disable the second system (1: enabled, 0: disabled) number_of_iterations   number of iterations of the program dim_x, dim_y, dim_z    problem size; high-dimensional parameters will be disregarded for low-dimensional problems. task_per_node          number of running processes on one node number_of_processes    total number of running processes

 ====================================
  Interconnect model for config.cfg
 ====================================
      interconnect           name of the interconnect
      MPI_library            name of the MPI library for the first system (IntelMPI, WaitIO) comm_model             performance model for communication (0: LogGP, 1: HOCKNEY) waitio_mode            mode of the WaitIO MPI library (socket, file or hybrid)

 ====================================
  Node model for config.cfg
 ====================================
      micro_architecture     name of the YAML machine file compiler-flags         STD and SIMD optimizations for the first system (-03 -xCORE-AVX512 -qopt-zmm-usage=high, -03 -xHost -xAVX, -Kfast -DTOFU); If not set, flags are taken from the YAML formatted machine file. pmodel                 performance model for computation for the first system (ECM, Roofline) vvv                    a bool flag to enable or disable the verbose node output for the first system (0: disabled, 1: enabled) cache-predictor        cache prediction with layer conditions or ache simulation with pycachesim for the first system (LC, SIM) penalty                penalty for the computation model in nanoseconds, used only in LBL or COMP mode

 ====================================
  Delay injection mode for config.cfg
 ====================================
-     delay             a bool flag to enable or disable the delay injection (0: disabled, 1: enabled) delay_intensity     intensity of delay as a multiple of computation time of one iteration -delay_rank         process rank of the injected delay delay_timestep         iteration for the occurrence of the injected delay
+     delay                  a bool flag to enable or disable the delay injection (0: disabled, 1: enabled) delay_intensity        intensity of delay as a multiple of computation time of one iteration delay_rank             process rank of the injected delay delay_timestep         iteration for the occurrence of the injected delay

 ====================================
  Noise injection mode for config.cfg
 ====================================
      noise                  a bool flag to enable or disable the noise injection (0: disabled, 1: enabled) noise_intensity        intensity of random noise, i.e., rand() % noise_intensity noise_start_timestep   starting iteration for the injected noise noise_stop_timestep    ending iteration for the injected noise

 ====================================
  Output for config.cfg
 ====================================
      filename               output file name that contains details for the debug purpose chromevizfilename      output file name that contains all time-rank tracing data for visualization with Chrome tracing browser
      Verbose                a bool flag to enable or disable the verbose output (0: disabled, 1: enabled)
 ```

 <a name="automating-dsel-generation-through-static-analysis"></a>